 - Antecedent-Behaviour-Consequence: what are the contingencies that are maintaining a behaviour

-Data is used to make decisions in ABA therapy.
-Each ABA program will have a specific data collection procedure with stated mastery criteria.
+Data is used to make decisions in applied behaviour analysis.
+Each applied behaviour analysis program will have a specific data collection procedure with stated mastery criteria.
 Behaviour analysts take data to track success but also to be alerted when a program is not effective.

-As stated by the Behaviour Analysis Certification Board (page 11) the following are 11 essential practices that should be present in every ABA program.
+As stated by the Behaviour Analysis Certification Board (page 11) the following are 11 essential practices that should be present in every applied behaviour analysis program.

 - Comprehensive assessment

 - Focus on current relevance and future relevance of behaviour targets